gguzman2002/gguzman2002/README.md

 ### Hey there!

 Thanks for visiting, I'm Gabriel.
 I'm a Web Developer who has currently discovered the awesomeness of C# and the .NET environment and I'm working on leveling up!
 Besides, I really appreciate clean, semantic HTML with minimal CSS.
-Take a look at my projects and skills below to see if I can be of service 😎.

-Here are some of my current projects, I progressively update them as I explore new .NET features.
-(Oh, and please excuse the 🧊 cold 🧊 start...
-They're free! 😃).
+Take a look at some of my current projects below to see if I can be of service 😎, I progressively update them as I explore new .NET features.

 https://sawyersemployeemanager.azurewebsites.net/